Fire (The X-Files): Broadcast and reception

-"Fire" premiered on the Fox network on December 17, 1993, and was first broadcast in the United Kingdom on BBC Two on December 8, 1994.
+"Fire" premiered on the Fox network on December 17, 1993.
 The episode earned a Nielsen household rating of 6.8, with a 12 share—meaning that roughly 6.8 percent of all television-equipped households, and 12 percent of households watching TV, were tuned in to the episode.
 "Fire" was viewed by 6.4 million households.

 Series creator Chris Carter called "Fire" a "very popular episode, and I'm just somewhat happy with the way it turned out.
 Having written it and imagined it in certain ways, I think it could have been a lot better.
 Although I thought it was generally well directed, the show felt very 'wide' to me—very loose and lacking some things."
 A retrospective of the first season in Entertainment Weekly rated the episode a B, praising Mark Sheppard's "sizzling performance", though finding that the "annoying" character of Phoebe Green was a detriment to the episode, who kept "any real sparks from flying".
 Keith Phipps, writing for The A.V.
 Club, rated the episode a C, finding it "contrived and unnecessary", and feeling that the relationship between Mulder and Phoebe Green was not believable.
 Matt Haigh, writing for Den of Geek, felt that "Fire" was "a great episode", believing that it worked well for "highlighting the sexual tension between our two leads".